MarkMagdyAziz/Nagwa-Assignment/README.md

 ﻿# Nagwa-Assignment

-An application for Nagwa as an assignment, simple exam for students each exam ten random choose question.
+An application for Nagwa Company as an assignment, simple exam for students each exam ten random choose question.

 #### instllation and setup insturctions